hackthackathon/hackthackathon.github.io/pages/join-us.md

 # Join a community of peers

-Welcome to the heart of hackathons, where academic excellence meets multidisciplinary exchange.
+> Welcome to the heart of hackathons, where academic excellence meets multidisciplinary exchange.
 Whether you're a researcher, student, or experienced professional: there's a place for you and your passion about hackathons in our growing community.

-Please be mindful of our [Code of Conduct](/conduct) as you participate in respectful debate.
+> Please be mindful of our <a href="/docs/codeofconduct.pdf" target="_blank">Code of Conduct</a> as you participate in respectful debate.
 Notify the community admins of any concerns.

+---

 ## 4 Ways to Get Involved